siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 The sign records a turn.
 In the complex-analytic toolset of standard calculus, developed from Euler's notation, multiplication by $i$ is a quarter-turn of the inner state, and squaring returns that turn as a half-turn in the visible value.
-This is the notation, mathematics, and operational calculus we extend to the ultrareals because the square-form is the same.
-The modulus of an ultrareal is positive definite:
+This uses the notation, mathematics, and operational calculus of standard complex analysis.
+Ultrareals extend that calculus because the square-form is the same.

-$$
-|U|=U=u^2\ge0.
-$$
+If a relation is written in Euler form as $e^{i\phi}$, the $i\phi$ records the turn of the inner state.
+The visible coefficient may be the projected descriptor
+$d(U,V)=\cos\phi$, but the ultrareal magnitude remains positive.

 The sign does not name an object in the ultrareal layer, nor remove the value from numerical existence.
-**The ultrareal modulus is positive definite.**

 When the parts interact, the whole includes the interaction term.